Key takeaways for drivers

 Have more questions about charging?
 Check our ultimate guide to EV charging in the Netherlands.

-Resources and expertise: the methodology behind our data
+the methodology behind our data

-Our experts fact checked and last updated this research on 4 September 2024.
+Our experts fact checked and last updated this research on 23 January 2025.

 Sources:

-Live tariff data sourced from Tap Electric
+Live tariff data sourced from Tap Electric.

 Details: